 Did we end up with a white elephant?
 We cannot dispose of our digital possessions, but the costs are all too often way higher than their usefulness.

-How could it happen that the land of digital utopia, populated with unicorns, might turn into a dystopian nightmare?
+How could it happen that the land of digital utopia, populated with unicorns, might turn into a dystopian nightmare that simply sucks?
 Every revolution comes with a cost.
 This cost may be too high from many people’s perspectives, but do these people get a say?
 Ironically, it was the relentless focus on the user of digital technology, the consumer and human being, that made many things digital so overwhelmingly successful.
 The same user who gained lots of value from technology now feels that the price he has to pay in the end may be too high.

 We deserve a better digital world

-First, we have to admit that the tech utopia, which originated in the seventies, was at least in part overly optimistic, and not so much grounded in reality as in a kind of wishful thinking.
+First, we have to admit that the tech utopia, which originated in the seventies, was at least in part overly optimistic.
+It was not so much grounded in reality as in a kind of wishful thinking.
 Technology in itself is not the solution to all kinds of problems, rather it’s a tool that can be used in many different ways.
 The Californian Ideology was simply – an ideology.
 As such, it was certainly powerful, but sooner or later every ideology runs into problems with a different reality.

-That is exactly what’s happening with Uber and, to a lesser extend, also with Lyft.
+That is exactly what’s happening with Uber and, to a lesser extent, also with Lyft.
 Both ridesharing services showed a certain kind of arrogance when they retracted from the Austin market after the city decided to require background checks on drivers.
 This was a classic example of free-market ideology clashing with government regulations.

 Digital value creation is based on the service experience of the user